The Smart Ageing Summit

 OLP Co-founder & Former Warden of Keble College

 Sir Christopher Ball is a British runner and academic, who served as Warden of Keble College, Oxford, from 1980 to 1988, and as the first Chancellor of the University of Derby, from 1995 to 2003.
 After surviving a triple bypass surgery, he started running at the age of 67.
-At 72, he won a world long-distance running record for completing 10 marathons in 10 days and now he is preparing for his next big feat - to run the London Marathon at age 100.
+At 72, he won a world long-distance running record for completing 10 marathons in 10 days and he is now preparing for his next big feat - to run the London Marathon at age 100.

 -